Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 -------------
 This is a mod for the game <a href="http://www.froemling.net/apps/bombsquad">BombSquad</a> by <a href="http://www.froemling.net/about">Eric Froemling</a> that aims to improve the management of community created content for BombSquad.

-It's build using the modding api so it can be used on all plattforms and should be compatible with all recent versions of BombSquad.
+It's build using the modding api so it can be used on all platforms and should be compatible with all recent versions of BombSquad.

 Installation